pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 ATENTO!

-Item.
 12. If written in the passive voice, the sentence "For centuries, ranchers have used fire to clear fields and new land", in the text, would be

-Item.
 12. Se escrita na voz passiva, a frase "Durante séculos, os fazendeiros têm usado o fogo para limpar campos e novas terras", no texto, seria

 A For centuries, fire has been used by ranchers to clear fields and new land. - Durante séculos,